Luís Gama: Childhood and slavery

+On the second of October, eighteen hundred and thirty-one, in this parish church of the Holy Sacrament and St. Anne, I solemnly baptized and anointed with the holy oils LUIS, a mixed-race child, three and a half months old, son of Luiza, a slave of Maria Rosa de Jesus, unmarried, residing in this parish; his godfather was Antonio Agostinho, unmarried, residing in the same parish.
+And for the record, I have drawn up this entry, which I have signed.
+The Vicar, Manoel Coelho de S. Payo Menezes.

 Put up for sale, he was rejected "for being Bahian".
 After the Malê revolt, a stigma was created that Bahian captives were rebellious and more likely to run away.
 He was taken to Rio de Janeiro where he was sold to Antonio Pereira Cardoso, a slave trader who took him to be resold in São Paulo.
 From the Port of Santos, Gama and the other slaves were taken on foot to be sold in Jundiaí and Campinas.
 With all the buyers resisting buying him because he was from Bahia, Gama began working as a domestic slave on the ensign's property, washing and ironing clothes, and then became a slave for hire, working as a seamstress and shoemaker in the town of Lorena.

 Freedom and adulthood

 In 1847, Luís Gama had contact with a law student, Antônio Rodrigues do Prado Júnior, who stayed at his master's house and taught him the alphabet.
 The following year Gama was already literate and had taught the ensign's children to read, which he used as an argument in favor of his alforria, which was not successful.
 With this, Luís Gama was able to prove his freedom and joined the army in 1848.
 It remains unclear, however, the artifices used by Luis Gama to obtain his freedom, (Note: Author Mouzar Benedito says that this is due to the fact that Rui Barbosa had decreed the destruction of all documentation relating to slavery.) and it is suggested that he may have used the testimony of his father – whose identity he was careful to keep obscure.
 There is also the theory that Gama would have run away from the estate and argued that he was free because he could read and write, which were skills that most slaves did not possess.
 He was part of the City Guard from 1848 until 1854, when he was imprisoned for 39 days due to "insoburdination" after "threatening an insolent officer" who had insulted him.
 Before that, in 1850, he had married Claudina Fortunata Sampaio.

 Photograph of the Largo de São Francisco Law School in 1860.